Islamic New Year | Muharram

 How it is celebrated

-New Year represent a period for self-reflection and historical awareness.
+New Year represents a period for self-reflection and historical awareness.
 Prayers and fasting are done on the tenth day of Muharram in mosques or private homes.

 As is evident, different factions of the Muslim community observe this day differently.
 While for Sunni Muslims, it is a day of celebration, for Shia Muslims, it is a day of mourning.